highcharts/sonification-studio/README.md

 ### Source files

-Source files are found under `/src`, with `/src/app` containing all front end components, `/src/core` containing the program logic and utilities, and `/src/store` containing the Vuex data store modules with default parameters.
+Source files are found under `/src/app`, with `/src/app/editor` containing components for the editor itself, and `/src/app/home` containing components for the landing page. `/src/editor/core` contains the program logic and utilities, and `/src/editor/store` contains the Vuex data store modules with default parameters.

 ### Notable dependencies